 Permitted Plantings.
 Trees, shrubs, and ground coverings indigenous to the local region may be used for the required 50 percent landscaping.
-Fire expected 18 months after planting in compliance with fire safety requirements.
-The landscaping plan shall be maintained in compliance with the approved grading plans.

-A low wall made of fire-resistant material, to a maximum 42 inches in height, may be constructed at the proposed building pad boundaries between fuel modification Zones B and C. Zone C and beyond, shall have indigenous native plants to the satisfaction of the Fire Department.
+Fire retardant and locally indigenous plants that may also be used for the required 50 percent of such landscaping can be found on the attached list (marked Exhibit "B") complied by the Los Angeles County Fire Department.
+This list the proposed building pad boundaries between fuel modification Zones B and C. Zone C and beyond, shall have indigenous native plants to the satisfaction of the Fire Department.